 - Multinational cohort integration: Josep Maria Haro, research and teaching director of Fundació Sant Joan de Déu (Barcelona, Spain)

-- Promoting international cooperation in personalised medicine research: International Consortium for Personalised Medicine (ICPerMed): Astrid Vicente, senior researcher, head of the Department of Health Promotion and Non-communicable Disease Prevention, Instituto Nacional de Saúde Doutor Ricardo Jorge (Lisbon, Portugal); ICPerMed vice-chair Patient perspective on personalised medicine: TBD
+- Promoting international cooperation in personalised medicine research: International Consortium for Personalised Medicine (ICPerMed): Astrid Vicente, senior researcher, head of the Department of Health Promotion and Non-communicable Disease Prevention, Instituto Nacional de Saúde Doutor Ricardo Jorge (Lisbon, Portugal); ICPerMed vice-chair

 - The challenges of patient stratification studies and personalised treatments for health technology assessment: Frank Hulstaert, senior researcher, Belgian Health Care Knowledge Centre (KCE) (Brussels, Belgium)